‘SPINE STRETCH’ CAUTION

 Nubax have conducted clinical trials that have verified the effectiveness of the Nubax Trio.

-The Nuabx is proven since the 1990’s and it’s a listed therapeutic device with the TGA (Therapeutic Administration of Australia), the FDA in the USA, The Authorised Regulatory Body for therapeutic devise in Europe and the ??? in Canada.
+The Nuabx is proven since the 1990’s and it’s a listed therapeutic device with the TGA (Therapeutic Administration of Australia), the FDA in the USA, The Authorised Regulatory Body for therapeutic devise in Europe and in Canada.

 You may say that the other devices like the Spine Stretch are much cheaper.
 Well yes, of course they are.
 It is much cheaper to copy claims and other technology.
 Rather than outlaying the required money researching, developing and testing proto types and conducting clinical trials.